yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_array/functions-operators/array-position.md

 ## array_positions()

-**Purpose:** return the indexes, in the supplied array, of all occurrences the specified value.
+**Purpose:** Return the indexes, in the supplied array, of all occurrences of the specified value.

 **Signature:**